gaearon/whatthefuck.is/posts/memoization.md

 }
 ```

-We want to make this function useful for more than calculating the chance of rain.
+We want to make this function more useful than just calculating the chance of rain.
 So instead of `getChanceOfRain`, we’ll add a function parameter that we’ll call `fn`:

 ```js
 function memoize(fn) { // Declare the fn parameter